FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/readme.md

 The gNMI southbound plugin follows a fully model-driven approach, similar to CLI or NETCONF southbound plugins.
-However, the difference is that it uses protocol buffer (proto3) for service structure modeling within it's RPCs instead of YANG.
+However, the difference is that it uses protocol buffer (proto3) for service structure modeling within it's RPCs instead of YANG, since the gRPC protocol uses it.
+However, UniConfig still needs the YANG schemas for config data modelling on the UniConfig side.

 ## gNMI southbound plugin

 The gNMI southbound plugin is capable of connecting to remote gNMI devices and exposing their datastores (CONFIG, STATE) as MD-SAL mount points.
 These mount points allow applications and remote users (over RESTCONF) to interact with the mounted devices.
-By mounting of gNMI device a new session is gNMI session is created.
+By mounting of gNMI device a new gNMI session is created.
 The gNMI session is responsible for establishing a connection via gRPC ManagedChannel.
 After the connection is established, gNMI southbound plugin read the device capabilities via Capabilities RPC.
 From the capabilities, a new schema context is built
 (once the schema context is built, it is cached for next runs) and all necessary services are created (DOMDataBroker,